AlejandroBryan/meet/README.md

 # Meet

 ## Description
 In this Repository i will show up my learned skill on the "Testing in the Development Process" at [Carrerfoundry](https://careerfoundry.com).
-It consist of building a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+It consist of building [Mee app](https://alejandrobryan.com/meet) a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.